 There's another problem here too.
 Business emails regularly contain sensitive information.
-So when people are operating outside of their company's information security structure, they need to be more careful than usual.
-Working from bed, late at night doesn't appear to be compatible with this requirement.
+So when people operate outside of their company's information security structure, they must be more careful than usual.
+Working from bed late at night doesn't appear to be compatible with this requirement.

 And ensuring work emails are encrypted and secure doesn't prevent this.
 A significant number of adults admit to using their personal email to send and receive potentially sensitive information while out of the office.
 Of those who did it, the majority (89%) said they felt forced to do it because connecting via VPN to the office network or sharing in other secure ways is too time-consuming.

 The study also covered password management.
 Of those surveyed, 62% said they'd had to reset a work-related password after forgetting it.
 Data from a separate study we conducted from a selection of UK businesses last year found that password reset requests go up on average by 19% during August and 12% in January, compared to the national average.
-Most password resets were requested after an employee had returned from an extended period of time off, either during summer or at Christmas.
+Most password resets were requested after an employee returned from an extended period of time off, either during summer or Christmas.

 So what can be done?

 First of all, the biggest security risk when employees are migrating over to a web-based email account for work reasons is security.
 They may have their password autosaved; it may be easy to guess.
 Free, personal email addresses typically don't enforce the same level of information security as the less-intuitive office favourites.
-So if you are a work-from-home type and you've been a bit lax on your own personal email security, do yourself (and potentially your employer) a favour, a read on.
+So if you are a work-from-home type and have been a bit lax on your personal email security, do yourself (and potentially your employer) a favour, a read on.